Sacramento Women’s Chorus builds community through song.

 We Love to Sing!

-With a humble beginning of less than a dozen singers, the SWC has grown to over 75-voice, all inclusive, 501c3 nonprofit organization.
-It strives for musical excellence while giving voice to women’s hopes and dreams as it opens hearts and minds through harmony.
+With a humble beginning of less than a dozen singers, the Sacramento Women’s Chorus has grown to an over 75 member, all inclusive, 501c3 nonprofit organization.
+We strive for musical excellence while giving voice to women’s hopes and dreams, opening hearts and minds through harmony.

 A Bay Area native, Vutu attended San Francisco State University where he established himself as an award winning piano teacher, and earned both his MM and BM in Piano Performance with an emphasis in Chamber Music.
 He is now nearing completion of his PhD in Musicology from the Claremont Graduate University in Pomona, California, and is finishing his dissertation on 19th century piano methods.
 Vutu continues to teach private piano lessons at his home in Sacramento and at the San Francisco Community Music Center.
 In addition to his musical pursuits, Vutu enjoys spending time with family and is a dedicated soccer coach.